 1. Take Inventory of Your Finances

 Before you can start managing your money well, you need to take stock of your current financial situation.
 Many people don’t know how much they’re spending or where their money is going each month.
 I’ve been there, and I can tell you there is hope.

 Start with your income.
-How much do you make each month from your salary, tips, commissions, stock dividends, rentals, or side hustles?
+How much do you make each month from your salary, tips, commissions, stock dividends, rentals, or online side hustles?
 Does your income vary month to month or is it stable?
 List all of your income sources and write down how much you made from each source for the last six to twelve months.

 Next, take a look at your expenses.
 What fixed costs do you have, like rent, car payments, and insurance?
 Write down how much you spend on variable expenses, like gas and groceries.
 Then, think about the surprise expenses each month, like home or car repairs.
 Finally, write yearly or twice-yearly costs like taxes.